Sheridan County, Montana Demographics 2026

 Economy, Income & Housing

 The median household income in Sheridan County is $63,654.
 This is 9% lower than the state median of $69,922.
-Compared to the national median of $78,538, household income here is 19% lower.
+It is also 19% lower than the national median of $78,538.
 The poverty rate stands at 10.0%.
 This is 17% lower than the state poverty rate of 12.0%.
 The unemployment rate is 2.5%.
 This is 35% lower than the state rate of 3.8%.
 The median home value is $111,600.
 Housing costs are 67% lower than the state median of $338,100.
 With a home-value-to-income ratio of just 1.8x, Sheridan County is one of the most affordable housing markets in the area.
 76.6% of occupied housing units are owner-occupied.
 This homeownership rate is 10% higher than the state average of 69.4%.

 Race & Ethnicity